 In an interface, an element is the equivalent of a UI component.
 So think graph, table, or image.

 In this context, you're selecting which field from the

 opportunities table should appear as an element in your interface.
 You can select all the elements except

 Last updated since these fields are assumed in the table filters you applied.

 You'll now name and describe this specific interface your building.
 A name like

 Stale Opportunities should do the trick.
 Then click Finish:

-Your interface will now be be generated.
-But, because your Airtable user doesn't own any of the opportunities (per the filter you created earlier) the interface will appear blank - which will make it hard to build a good looking interface.
+Your interface will now be generated.
+But, because your Airtable user doesn't own any of the opportunities (per the filter you created earlier) the interface will appear blank - which will make it hard to build a good-looking interface.

-So, as a first step, click the View as: link in the upper left and select a user that is associated to some opportunities.
+So, as a first step, click the View as: link in the upper left and select a user that is associated with some opportunities.
 Perhaps Casey Park: